pc37utn/rhel7_islandora_server/README.md

 * Not all have to be executed, for example, if you did not want to install sleuthkit, just do not run that script.
 * Run a script, check and see what happened, did it install?
 Can you see that part functioning?
 * To update a component, like FITS, modify the script or version in the variables file and run the script again.
+* the islandora script just installs basic modules, edit for your specific needs

 ### About ###